mcculloh213/RevengeOfThePancakes_py/README.md

 ## Input

-The first line of the input gives the number of test cases, T. T test cases follow.
-Each consists of one line with a string S, each character of which is either + (which represents a pancake that is initially happy side up) or - (which represents a pancake that is initially blank side up).
+The first line of the input gives the number of test cases, `T`. `T` test cases follow.
+Each consists of one line with a string `S`, each character of which is either `+` (which represents a pancake that is initially happy side up) or `-` (which represents a pancake that is initially blank side up).
 The string, when read left to right, represents the stack when viewed from top to bottom.

 ## Output